UC San Diego Health: Research

 UC San Diego is one of the most active health science research institutes in the country.
 Of the $1.2 billion it received in research funding in FY2018, $686 million was dedicated to health sciences research at UC San Diego Health medical centers and the School of Medicine.
 Several pioneering medical innovations have been made by UC San Diego researchers, such as the development of the chemotherapy drug cetuximab, the use of gene therapy in the treatment of congenital defects, the discovery of insulin resistance as a cause of diabetes, the understanding of genetic blood disorders such as sickle cell disease, the link between vitamin D deficiency and certain cancers, the first human trials of robotically assisted laparoscopic surgery, the development of the first oral drug for treating interstitial cystitis called Elmiron, the demonstration of HIV latency, the link between the p53 gene and rheumatoid arthritis, the identification of the genetic basis for familial cold autoinflammatory syndrome, the discovery of an early warning sign for autism, the connection between inflammation and cancer, the use of green fluorescent protein as a surgical and research aid, the nation's first sleeve gastrectomy, and the discovery of a potential treatment for chronic lymphomatic leukemia called Cirmtuzumab.

 The health system coordinates its activities closely with the UC San Diego School of Medicine as well as the university as a whole.
 In particular, clinical and translational research are important for both entities to advance the quality of patient care.
 UC San Diego Health conducts several hundred clinical studies per year at its hospitals and clinics.
 In 2016, the university opened the Altman Clinical and Translational Research Institute (ACTRI) building, which brings together professors in medicine, chemistry, neuroscience, molecular biology, mechanical engineering, political science, bioengineering, computer science, and pharmacy to solve new and complex medical questions.
-The ACTRI also enables collaboration with the Jacobs School of Engineering, the Salk Institute, the Sanford Burnham Prebys Medical Discovery Institute, the La Jolla Institute for Allergy and Immunology, the J. Craig Venter Institute, and San Diego State University.
+The ACTRI also enables collaboration with the Jacobs School of Engineering, the Salk Institute for Biological Studies, Sanford Burnham Prebys, La Jolla Institute for Immunology, the J. Craig Venter Institute, and San Diego State University.
 Its building is connected by a footbridge to Sulpizio Cardiovascular Center and the Jacobs Medical Center complex.
 In addition to this, UC San Diego Health Sciences (the body which oversees both the hospital and school of medicine) runs the following research centers: